 Check and ensure that there is no mobile phone or electronic device in the test room.
-MISTAKE 1: the candidate's mobile phone is switched off but in the test room.
-This would make the test invalid and the candidate would not receive a certificate.

 Check the candidate's identity document carefully when they are in the room.
 If the ID number does not match that on the Candidate Mark Sheet, do not continue with the test (unless it is only a typing mistake by the Administrator).